 Getting started with Ghost

-If you're more of a humanist use the official hosted version Ghost Pro - everything messy taken care of for $25 / month.
+The official hosted version Ghost Pro with everything messy taken care of for $25 / month.
 Compare Ghost to other platforms here.

-Anyone comfortable with SSH sessions and a text-based console can get up and running self-hosting Ghost on Digital Ocean, Amazon or Google Cloud with a single click.
+Anyone comfortable with SSH sessions and a text-based console can get up and running with a self-hosted Ghost on Digital Ocean, Amazon or Google Cloud with a single click.

 Five years after the launch of Ghost 1.0 there are also integrations available for just about anything - automation, collaboration, podcasts, analytics...